 - Youth Services

-Regardless of the specialization, you opt for; this program guarantees impressive career outcome.
+Regardless of the specialization, you opt for; this ALA accredited library science program guarantees impressive career outcome.
 To help students remain focused on career outcome objectives, the school facilitates exceptional student-adviser interactions.
 The students who are more experienced in this field may also get credit for previous work experience and schooling while taking this program.
+No GRE or GMAT is required for this master of library science University of Maryland degree program with a GPA of 3.2 and above.

-The master's degree offered by the University of Southern California is probably the most popular of all the Master of Library and information sciences programs included in this list—with regards to cultural and academic considerations.
+The master's degree offered by the University of Southern California is probably the most popular of all the Master of Library and Information Sciences programs included in this list—with regards to cultural and academic considerations.
 Unfortunately, it is also one of the most expensive options in this list, hence not ideal for those looking for an affordable program.
-The MIS program at this University is offered through its USC Marshall situated business school.
+The Master of Management in Library and Information Science (MMLIS) degree program at this University is offered through its USC Marshall situated business school.
 This school is reputed as one of the most innovative schools in library and information sciences in the region.
-As such, the MIS program offered by the school is specifically designed to instill the required skills to help students fit into the modern era of library and information.
+As such, this best MMLIS program is specifically designed to instill the required skills to help students fit into the modern era of library and information.
 The program offers several fields of specialization, which may be completed in 20 months.

 The coursework offered by the Masters degree in library and information sciences by the Kent State University is ideal for people looking forward to working with museums, information agencies, companies and agencies as well as in cultural organizations.
 This may be attributed to the exceptional set of skills and pedagogy instilled by their coursework.
 The program is also one of the most popular MIS programs in the country, having been included in a top 20 list by the U.S. News & World Report.
 In addition to being offered by a popular institution, the online MIS program offers more than 13 specializations.
 This makes it one of the most flexible online MIS programs in the country.
 The success rate associated with the MIS program offered online by the Kent State University is also desirable; most graduates from this school are able to get jobs within six months after completion.

 Undertaking the library science degree offered by the University of Kentucky you will get a solid foundation of skills and education that are relevant to the library and information work environment.
-The program is desired by many as a result of its study abroad and in-state tuition programs for the online students.
+This ALA accredited library science program is desired by many as a result of its study abroad and in-state tuition programs for the online students.
 Additionally, the program offers unique practicum opportunities for its online master's of library and information science students.
 Featuring online asynchronous coursework, the program offers a considerable amount of flexibility and highly effective.
 In this regard, the schedules can be individualized and students may choose to take full time or part time programs.
+Concentration areas include:

 With this Masters of library and information science degree program, students can take the course entirely online or combine online and on-campus formats of the program.
 With the Fast Track option provided by the University of South Carolina, students can complete the entire course in just 18 months.
-As such, the program is specifically designed for students with busy lives.
+As such, this accelerated master of library and information science degree program is specifically designed for students with busy lives.
 Although the program may be fast-tracked, it focuses on the outcome of its students.
 As such, students are assigned to faculty advisers to help them with career choices.
-Again, the program also lays emphasis on the use of modern technology.
-Students taking this MIS program can choose to specialize on any of the three main areas of specialization offered by the program.
+Students taking this MLIS program can choose to specialize on any of the three main areas of specialization offered by the program.
 The specializations are:

 - Information Services